xyz3919/periodic_quasar_binaries/data/README.md

-## All the data stored in this directory.
+## All the data are stored in this directory.